Harvard Summer Program in Milan and Siena, Italy

 - Course materials ($150)

 - Personal expenditures, laundry, communications, and miscellaneous ($300)

 Note: The amounts are approximate, and you may incur additional expenses not listed here.
 Your actual expenses will depend on a number of factors, including your personal spending habits and currency exchange rates.
 If you have specific questions about budgeting, please contact the program directly.

-- Francesco Erspamer, Professor of Romance Languages and Literatures, Harvard University
+Francesco Erspamer, Laurea in lettere e filosofia, Professor of Romance Languages and Literatures, Harvard University